-Alistair Dunsmuir, editor of the magazine, The Golf Business, explained how a large number of UK golf clubs have been proactive in attracting more female golfers.
+Alistair Dunsmuir, the editor of the magazine, The Golf Business, explained how a large number of UK golf clubs have been proactive in attracting more female golfers.
 Certain clubs have ensured easier access for lady golfers by scrapping female joining fees, lowering membership prices, or putting on free taster sessions to get females involved.

-More coaching sessions have also been put into place, supported by female golf professionals and coaching staff at hand.
+More coaching sessions have also been put into place, supported by female golf professionals and the coaching staff at hand.
 We’ve even seen the emergence of some women-only golf courses that seek to provide a friendly and less-daunting environment for newer female golfers.
 Other courses have brought in a range of initiatives, including the introduction of creches and more post-golf social activities, to encourage the participation of women in the sport.

 The real transformation in women’s participation occurred during the Covid-19 pandemic largely because golf was among the first outdoor activities to be permitted as restrictions were gradually eased.
 For many women, it was the perfect opportunity to give the sport a go.

 Prior to the pandemic, female golf participation in UK golf was estimated to be 12-14%.
-Since the pandemic however, this figure has now risen to an astonishing 28%.
+Since the pandemic, however, this figure has now risen to an astonishing 28%.
 Furthermore, 95% of the 830,000 women who tried golf for the first time in 2020 said they will continue playing golf.

 In conjunction with the pandemic, the rise of female golf influencers served to encourage more women to take to the fairways.
 High-profile female influencers and professional tour players helped raise the profile of the women’s sport, and live coverage of golfing female events - including the Solheim cup and Rose Ladies Series - created a buzz around the sport.

-What's more, we've seen a surge in the availability of women's golf product.
+What's more, we've seen a surge in the availability of women's golf products.
 Today, women increasingly feel welcome in golf stores and pro shops, and can readily find suitable equipment and clothing - something that was distinctly lacking just a few short years ago.
 There is, of course, still much to be done, but the signs of progress are encouraging and unmistakable.

-The old stereotypes of golf as a male dominated, elitist sport are gradually being erased - and the enormous growth in female participation is perhaps the strongest indicator that golf is moving into a new era.
+The old stereotypes of golf as a male-dominated, elitist sport are gradually being erased - and the enormous growth in female participation is perhaps the strongest indicator that golf is moving into a new era.
 We're excited to see what 2022 has in store for the women's game...watch this space.